Alvin and the Chipmunks: New albums and A Chipmunk Christmas (1969–1982)

-Alvin and the Chipmunks (1983–90)
+Alvin and the Chipmunks (1983–1990)

 The group's name changed from "the Chipmunks" to "Alvin and the Chipmunks".

-In 1983, a second animated television series for the group, produced by Ruby-Spears Productions, was released.
-Titled simply Alvin and the Chipmunks, the outline of the show closely paralleled the original Alvin Show.
-The series lasted eight production seasons until 1990.
-The first season introduced the Chipettes (three female versions of the Chipmunks): Brittany, Jeanette, and Eleanor with their human guardian, the myopic Miss Beatrice Miller (who arrived for the 1986 season).
+In 1983, a second animated television series for the group, titled Alvin and the Chipmunks, was produced by Ruby-Spears Productions and released.
+The first season introduced The Chipettes (three female versions of the Chipmunks).
 The show's success led to the release of a soundtrack album in 1984, Songs from Our TV Shows.

-After 1988, the show was renamed just The Chipmunks to indicate that there were now two groups of them.
-Also introduced was the boys' "Uncle" Harry, who may or may not have been a relative.
-The show reflected contemporaneous trends in popular culture; the Chipmunks sang recent hits, and wore contemporary clothing.
-One "documentary" episode spoofed John Lennon's 1966 infamous comment that the Beatles had become "more popular than Jesus", by recalling how the Chipmunks had fallen in popularity after Alvin boasted they were "bigger than Mickey Mouse!".
+After 1988, the show was renamed just the Chipmunks.
 In 1985, the Chipmunks, along with the Chipettes, were featured in the live stage show, Alvin and the Chipmunks and the Amazing Computer.
-In 1987, during the fifth season of the television show, the Chipmunks had their first animated feature film, The Chipmunk Adventure, directed by Janice Karman and Ross Bagdasarian Jr. and released to theaters by The Samuel Goldwyn Company.
-The film featured the Chipmunks and the Chipettes in a contest traveling around the world.
+In 1987, during the fifth season of the television show, the Chipmunks had their first animated feature film, The Chipmunk Adventure, directed by Janice Karman and Ross Bagdasarian Jr. and released in theaters by The Samuel Goldwyn Company.

-In the 1988–89 season, the show switched production companies to DIC Entertainment (1988-1990) and Murakami Wolf Swenson (1988), by which time the Chipmunks had truly become anthropomorphized.
+In the 1988–89 season, the show switched production companies to DIC Entertainment (1988–1990) and Murakami Wolf Swenson (1988).
 In 1990, the show switched titles again to The Chipmunks Go to the Movies.
-Each episode in this season was a spoof of a Hollywood film, such as Back to the Future, King Kong, and others.
-In addition, several television specials featuring the characters were also released.
-After the eighth season, the show was canceled again.
 In 1990, a documentary was produced about the show entitled Alvin and the Chipmunks/Five Decades with the Chipmunks.
-In that year, the Chipmunks also teamed up for the only time with other famous cartoon stars (such as Bugs Bunny, Garfield, etc.) for the drug abuse-prevention special Cartoon All-Stars to the Rescue.
+In that year, the Chipmunks teamed up with other famous cartoon stars for the drug abuse-prevention special Cartoon All-Stars to the Rescue.